Northeast India set for infra development under Vikshit Bharat vision

 Prime Minister Narendra Modi’s ambitious vision of Vikshit Bharat 2047 has taken center stage in his recent addresses, outlining a comprehensive plan to propel India into a developed nation by its centennial independence anniversary.
 This vision encompasses various facets of development, ranging from social progress to economic growth, with a strong emphasis on good governance.

-Northeast India has great deal of potential for trade and connectivity with East and Southeast Asia because of its wide international borders, which include China, Bhutan, Myanmar, Bangladesh, and Nepal.
+Northeast India has a great deal of potential for trade and connectivity with East and Southeast Asia because of its wide international borders, which include China, Bhutan, Myanmar, Bangladesh, and Nepal.
 However, in the past, the area has struggled with connectivity and infrastructure issues.

 The Indian government has introduced a number of programs, such as the North East Special Infrastructure Development Scheme (NESIDS) and the Act East Policy, that aim to unlock the region’s potential and promote equitable economic development.